 Things like APR and personal travel points don’t make the list - those are awesome features for people who start consulting companies or other small businesses.
 If you are following the Silicon Valley route of seed funding to venture capital funding for your company, then you need a card like Brex (or perhaps the new product from Stripe), or a card from a startup-focused competitor, which we’ll get into in a moment.

 Brex offers corporate cards (not technically credit cards) to funded startups.
 At the moment, we think it’s the best card for funded companies.
 Companies that use Brex get rewards that they can use, and extra points on common startup spend categories like ridesharing.
 If you use Brex to purchase certain products, like Amazon Web Services, you can get discounts.
 Importantly, unlike a traditional credit card, Brex doesn’t require a personal guarantee from the founder.
 This is very important, since many early-stage companies go under, and you, as the founder, don’t want to be personally stuck with a hundred thousand credit card bill!
 Brex itself is a venture-funded company - a unicorn to be exact.
 It’s raised over $1.5 billion in venture capital.
 You can get one here.

 What is a Stripe credit card?

 Stripe now offers corporate cards (also not technically a credit card) to early-stage companies who are already Stripe clients.
 The company gets 1% cash back, plus 2% cash back on the top two categories for each month, calculated automatically - that’s a nice feature!
-The fact that it’s automatic will save time.
+The fact that it is automatic will save time.
 If you use their offering with certain vendors, like Amazon Web Services or Hubspot, you get a discount.
 Another nice feature is that there is no personal guarantee required by the founder.
-They are also a unicorn and have raised close to $800 million in venture capital.
+They are also a unicorn and have raised over to $2 billion in venture capital.
 You can request an invite here.